 Adding the Pipelines (External Provisioning)

-for a simpler provisioning via mapping a config file into the container, see the next chapter
+for a simpler provisioning via mapping (or copying) a config file into the container, see the next chapter

 To configure the server with the pipelines, and set the auto-registration key, a separate container runs a Python script once.
 This way, provisioning is decoupled from the generic server configuration and can be replaced by another mechanism without rebuilding the server image.
 The script provisions the server with the pipelines, and sets the auto-registration key to the one agreed upon.